What is it?

 As school is skilling up staff, they are able to support PE and Sport for pupils in out of school and holiday clubs.

 At the end of the academic year 2015-16 we said we would know if the School PE and Sports Funding has created improved provision if:

 We have been able to offer opportunities for all pupils to participate in PE and sport both on school premises and off site – regardless of ability.
 The Dales School participated in a wide range of Sporting Events via the Sports Special Partnership, with cumulatively 119 students attending across the school year, from across the school's age range.
 This represents an average of more than two events per student.
 In addition to this, in July 2016 pupils took part in 'Midsummer MOVE Madness'.

-The HLTA is proactive in her approach and ensures optimum participation in all regional events.
 School staff are kept up to date of events for their diaries, Risk Assessments completed and Evolve forms are submitted in a timely manner where possible.
 The School's participation in the Sports Special Partnership is further testament to this outcome being successfully met.

 We have achieved the GOLD Kite Mark

 The Dales School achieved the Gold Award in September 2016.
 The HLTA responsible for PE and Sport drove this application forward in collaboration with the lead for the Sports Special Partnership on behalf of the School.

 At the end of this academic year 2016-2017 we will know if the School PE and Sports Funding has created improved provision if:

 - Whole school MOVE training continues to run on a 2 year rolling plan to ensure all staff become MOVE practitioners - once trained and implementing MOVE principles a MOVE practitioner doesn't need to retrain so the rolling programme is to engage new staff or those who did not attend in the last round - the next MOVE training takes place Spring Term 2017.